radar/ryanbigg.com/_posts/2011-09-04-with-rails-3-1-comes-great-things.markdown

 Then there was all this:

-<a href='http://weblog.rubyonrails.org/2011/8/31/rails-3-1-0-has-been-released'>Rails 3.1 was released</a> *on schedule*.
+[Rails 3.1 was released](http://weblog.rubyonrails.org/2011/8/31/rails-3-1-0-has-been-released) *on schedule*.
 Amazing work by amazing dudes.
 This means that...

 I have finished writing <a href='http://manning.com/katz'>Rails 3 in Action</a> and there will be dead trees copies at StrangeLoop conference in St Louis, where I will be in attendance and signing it.
 (God, that sounds so pretentious.)
 I honestly don't think I've heard someone say "this is total bollocks" (or something along those lines), but perhaps I am selective of hearing.